bizarre-sorcerer/GeometryDeath/README.md

 [![Spring Boot](https://img.shields.io/badge/spring--boot-3+-green.svg)](https://spring.io/projects/spring-boot)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-A 2D Web Browser game where you control a bubble with your mouse and try to survive as long as possible without getting popped by other bubbles.
-The longer you survive, the more points you earn!
+2D Web Browser game: control a bubble with mouse, survive as long as possible by avoiding other bubbles, earn points for longer survival.

 ---

 ## 🚀 Gameplay

-You start with **5 lives**.
-Move your mouse to control your bubble and avoid colliding with other hostile bubbles.
+**5 lives**.
+Control the bubble with the mouse, avoiding collisions with enemies.

 ---

 - 💥 **Collision Damage**
   Avoid enemy bubbles!
-Every collision costs **1 life**.
+Each collision — minus **1 life**.
   ![Avoid bubbles](images/avoid.gif)

 ---

 - ❤️ **Health Pickup**
-  Regain **+1 life** by collecting a **heart** power-up.
+  Regain **+1 life** by collecting a heart power-up.
+It appears **only** if you're missing one or more lives.
   ![Heart pickup](images/heart.gif)

 ---

 - 🛡️ **Shield Power-Up**
  Every **20 seconds**, a shield spawns.
-Collect it to become **invincible** for **3 seconds** and pop enemy bubbles instead!
+Collect to be invincible for **3 seconds** and pop enemy bubbles.
   ![Shield active](images/shield.gif)

 ---